 - Run antivirus if you downloaded an attachment from the scammer.

 - If you provided any personal information to the scammer like password or bank details.
 Reset your passwords and contact your bank.

 - Report fake/clone profiles.

 Today, almost everything is done online and that is the scammers’ hunting field.
 They are constantly looking for new ways to scam unsuspecting victims.
 The best way to be safe online is to be aware of the common scams, identify them and know the tricks to avoid them.

 Certfort Ltd Services:

-Certfort is an ICT organisation with highly experienced professionals that can help raise awareness of online threats and offer such services as:
+Certfort is an ICT organization with highly experienced professionals that can help raise awareness of online threats and offer such services as:

-- How to Protect your systems online by Regular updating of systems and security software.
-An updated system is a secured system that is safe from hackers, scammers, and other online threats.
+- How to Protect your systems online by regularly updating systems and security software.
+An updated system is a secure system that is safe from hackers, scammers, and other online threats.